 Why should you have an internist?

-Adults, especially as they age, need an individual who is knowledgeable in the healthcare marketplace, knows their history and can assess their health needs in order to provide individualized care.
+Adults, especially as they age, need an individual who is knowledgeable in the healthcare marketplace, knows their history and can offer reasonable and timely advice on a wide variety of issues pertaining to health.
 An internist can make diagnoses, provide advice and treatment for many conditions, or make appropriate referrals to the correct subspecialists when the diagnosis is uncertain or the treatment plan complex.
 This latter role is arguably the most important for internists, and why they are more needed.
-The act of the referral may be one of the most important in the diagnosis and treatment pathway, because the referring internist has uncommon insight into the quality and temperament of the subspecialist population.
-The internist can also accelerate the diagnostic and treatment pathway by examination and testing done prior to referral, often with an eye towards narrowing the field of diagnostic choices.
+The act of the referral may be one of the most important in the diagnostic and treatment pathway, because the referring internist has uncommon insight into the quality and temperament of the subspecialist population.
+The internist can also accelerate the diagnostic and treatment process by examination and testing done prior to referral, often with an eye towards narrowing the field of diagnostic choices.
 In addition, once the diagnosis or treatment plan has been clarified, the internist can often assume management of the problem, thus avoiding duplication of care in a subspecialty office.

 What should I do to prepare for an office visit?